Bulging disc caused by an injury

-When a disc has a significant protrusion, it can put pressure on neighboring nerve tissue.
-This pinching of nerve roots or the spinal cord can cause pain at the precise location of the bulging disc injury along the spinal column.
-Additionally, pain, tingling or numbness can radiate from the disc injury location to other parts of the body, such as the hips, thighs, arms, shoulders, hands and feet, depending on the location of the pinched nerve.
+When a disc has a significant protrusion, it can compress a nearby nerve root, which can cause pain at the location of the bulging disc injury along the spine.
+Additionally, pain, tingling or numbness can radiate from the damaged disc to other parts of the body, such as the hips, thighs, arms, shoulders, hands and feet, depending on the location of the pinched nerve.

 - A car accident